Learning to Optimize for Reinforcement Learning: Related Work

 \subsection{Optimization in Reinforcement Learning}

-\citet{hendersonromoff2018optimizer} tested different optimizers in RL and pointed out that classical adaptive optimizers may not always consider the complex interactions between RL algorithms and environments. \citet{sarigul2018performance} benchmarked different momentum strategies in deep RL and found that Nesterov momentum is better at generalization. \citet{bengio2020correcting} took one step further and showed that unlike SL, momentum in temporal difference (TD) learning becomes doubly stale due to changing parameter updates and bootstrapping.
-By correcting momentum in TD learning, the sample efficiency is improved in policy evaluation. \textit{These works together indicate that it may not always be appropriate to bring optimization methods in SL directly to RL, without considering the unique properties in RL.} Unlike these works which hand-design new optimizers for RL, we adopt a data-driven approach and apply meta-learning to learn an RL optimizer from data generated in the agent-environment interactions.
+\citet{hendersonromoff2018optimizer} tested different optimizers in RL and pointed out that classical adaptive optimizers may not always consider the complex interactions between RL algorithms and environments. \citet{sarigul2018performance} benchmarked different momentum strategies in deep RL and found that Nesterov momentum is better at generalization. \citet{bengio2020correcting} took one step further and showed that unlike SL, momentum in TD learning becomes doubly stale due to changing parameter updates and bootstrapping.
+By correcting momentum in TD learning, the sample efficiency can be improved. \textit{These works together indicate that it may not always be appropriate to bring optimization methods in SL directly to RL without considering the unique properties in RL.} Unlike these works which hand-design new optimizers for RL, we adopt a data-driven approach and apply meta-learning to learn an RL optimizer from data generated in the agent-environment interactions.